One Day Workshops

 Writing Historical Fiction - Saturday 26th September at 11am or Sunday 27th September at 5pm

-Please book at:
+Please book at any of the a workshops at:

 Bathers at Asniéres by Georges-Pierre Seurat (1884)